tedbauer/pushpin/docs/pages/01-getting-started/installation.md

 # Installation

 Pushpin is written in Rust.
-Install it, then clone the repo, build it, and create an alias.
+Install it by cloning the repo, building it, and creating an alias.

 ```
 git clone https://github.com/tedbauer/pushpin